Skip to main content

 • The Genetic Information Nondiscrimination Act (GINA) ∞ This act prohibits discrimination based on genetic information.
 In the context of wellness programs, it places strict limits on incentives for providing genetic information, which includes family medical history.
 It also extends protections to a spouse’s information, ensuring that incentives offered for a spouse’s participation in data collection are also carefully regulated.

 These laws work in concert to create a system where employers can encourage healthier lifestyles without overstepping boundaries.
-The incentive limits, while seemingly a matter of financial regulation, are fundamentally about protecting the individual’s right to make decisions without undue economic pressure.
+The incentive limits, while seemingly a matter of financial regulation, are fundamentally about protecting the individual’s right to make personal health decisions without undue economic pressure.
 They transform the wellness program from a potential obligation into a resource you can choose to use on your own terms, as a tool for gaining deeper insight into your unique physiology.

 Intermediate